holtzermann17/test-driven-development/README.md

-The code in the ert-x package includes a macro for running tests on the current buffer, called `ert-with-buffer-renamed'.
+The code in the ert-x package includes a macro for running tests on the current buffer, called `ert-with-buffer-renamed`.
 In theory, we could use this to test how many matches for a given regexp are present in the buffer, say.
 The one issue here is figuring out how to get ERT to report something